tier4/caret_doc/docs/visualization/communication/communication_information.md

 The horizontal axis means `Time [s]` plotting by 1 second (changeable time-line as `xaxis_type=['system_time', 'sim_time', 'index']`).
 The vertical axis means `Frequency [Hz]` of the communication.
-This API is used to confirm whether the communication was running at correct frequency.
+This API is used to confirm whether the communication was running at desired frequency.

 ## Period